Multivariate Bayesian models with flexible shared interactions for analyzing spatio-temporal patterns of rare cancers: Simulation Study

 To assess the performance of our proposed models, we simulated $N=100$ data sets for each sub-scenario by assuming the data $O_{itd}$ arise from a Poisson model

 where $n_{it}$ are the population of the real data analysis of Section~3.
 We fitted three different models to every scenario.
-Specifically, we fitted models described by Equation \ref{Eq:1}, denoted as Model 1; Equation \ref{Eq:2*}, named Model 2; and Model 3, which corresponds with Equation \ref{Eq:2} with $l=3$ and $m_1=m_2=m_3=3$.
+Specifically, we fitted models described by \autoref{Eq:1}, denoted as Model 1; \autoref{Eq:2*}, named Model 2; and Model 3, which corresponds with \autoref{Eq:2} with $l=3$ and $m_1=m_2=m_3=3$.

 To compare the models we compute the differences in Deviance Information criterion \citep[DIC,][]{spiegelhalter2002}, Watanabe-Akaike Information criterion \citep[WAIC,][]{watanabe2010} and logarithmic score \citep[LS,][]{gneiting2007} between each model and the true model for each Scenario, i.e. $DIC_k - DIC_{true}$ for models $k = 1, 2, 3$ and similarly for other scores.
 Consequently, negative values indicate superiority over the true model.